 - Feel confident and enabled to realise your ambitions

 I am trained in a contemporary relational form of psychotherapy called Humanistic and Integrative Psychotherapy.

 As a Humanistic or Person-Centred practitioner, I seek to bring myself fully into the relationship with each client, challenging power dynamics around ‘expert’ and ‘patient’, trusting clients as the experts on themselves and offering a committed therapeutic relationship through which clients can genuinely come to know me as a practitioner.
 Once the relationship is established, clients can use it to explore and get to know themselves in ways that are not possible alone.

 The major approaches that I Integrate are:

 - Psychoanalytic theory: including an interest in unconscious processes and ways in which past experiences may be influencing the present

 - Developmental theory: including traditional theories and more contemporary research-based understandings of personality development

 - Attachment theory: and how very early relationships influence our relational patterns throughout life

 - Motivational Interviewing: where necessary to break a cycle of self-destructive behaviour, I may employ a more directed approach using techniques from a method known as Motivational Interviewing, which centres around exploring and resolving ambivalence, to facilitate behaviour change

-- Creative Arts: and any theoretical or cultural point of reference base that ‘speaks’ to the client or allows us to find common ground through which to explore experience
+- Creative Arts: and any theoretical or cultural point of reference base that ‘speaks’ to you or allows us to find common ground through which to explore experience